-- 1. The National Defense Authorization Act for 2008 (NDAA) amends FMLA to allow military family members (spouse, son, daughter, or parent) of people who are on, or about to go on active duty, leave entitlement for any "qualifying exigency".
+- 1. The National Defense Authorization Act for 2008 (NDAA) amends FMLA to allow military family members (spouse, a registered, samesex domestic partner, son, daughter, or parent) of people who are on, or about to go on active duty, leave entitlement for any "qualifying exigency".
 A "qualifying exigency" is short-notice deployment, military events and related activities, childcare and school activities, financial and legal arrangements, counseling, rest and recuperation, post-deployment activities, or additional activities where the employer and employee agree to the leave. - 2.
 Military family members using leave for any "qualifying exigency," do not receive an additional 12-weeks of leave.
-The leave is subject to the same 12-week limitation as most other FMLA situations. - 3.
+The leave is subject to the same 12-week limitation and other eligibility requirements under FMLA situations. - 3.
 The NDAA FMLA amendments also allow up to 26 weeks of caregiver leave for a service member who incurs a serious illness or injury in the course of active duty.
 For this leave only, a "serious injury or illness" is defined as any injury or illness incurred in the line of duty that may render the service member medically unfit to perform the duties of the member's office, grade, rank or rating.